Rache1C/Data_Science_Task1/ReadMe.md

 * What amount of money is lost for each listing ID across the year?
 * Is it the price that is putting people off?

 The analyses showed that there is greater availability of properties in the spring and just before new year (December time).
-The average potential is around 7500-10000with the max showing at around 35000, and the minimum 5000.
+The average potential earning is around 7500-10000 with the max showing at around 35000, and the minimum 5000.
 Finally there was a significant, positive corelation between the number of available properties and the price, suggesting that more expensive properties wer not booked as much.

 A full analysis of the data is conatined within the jupyter notebook in this repo and for a full discussion of the above questions please visit the blog post!